handsontable/handsontable/docs/content/guides/columns/column-filter.md

 You can exclude any number of top or bottom rows from filtering.

-For example, in the following demo, filtering doesn't affect the first and the last row.
+In the following demo, the first and the last row are [frozen](@/guides/rows/row-freezing.md), and filtering doesn't affect them.

 ::: only-for javascript